uzairae/uzairae/README.md

 Hey!
-I'm Uzair E, a medically-inclinde high school student in Georgia.
-This is my Github profile!
-I'll be working on little personal projects and school projects.
+I'm Uzair Erattuparambil, a sophomore at Brookwood High School.
+I'm a passionatest